FeiFeiDan/feifeisnotebook/project/Project.md

     </tr>
     <tr>
         <td>Getter/Setter</td>
-        <td>Get/set method for the path.
+        <td style="text-align:justify; text-justify:inter-ideograph">Get/set method for the path.
 First, it will convert it to an absolute path.
 Then it will convert as a string in posix path format.</td>
     </tr>
 </table>